DrozmotiX/ioBroker.discovergy/README.md

 # ioBroker.discovergy

-This is an ioBroker adapter for your Discovergy Power meassurement meter.
+This is an ioBroker adapter for your Discovergy Power measurement meter.
-It uses the Discovergy API to read data of your meters and syncronise it's current values to ioBroker.
+It uses the Discovergy API to read data of your meters and synchronise it's current values to ioBroker.

 https://api.discovergy.com/docs/

-Please feel free to add issue for your wanted funktionality or problems you see so i can take a look at it !
+Please feel free to add issue for your wanted functionality or problems you see so i can take a look at it !

-Remark : I dont have all possbile devices and also the demo-account does not provide all existing values devices can provide.
+Remark : I don't have all possible devices and also the demo-account does not provide all existing values devices can provide.
 If you receive the following error :

 				Information received from Discovergy which is not yet part of this adapter"